dbcook/openrocket-database/README.md

 Despite the thin information, I have been able to build a relatively complete MPC parts file which is now included with this package.
 Any parts that may have been created during the AVI ownership era have not been included yet.

+#### AVI (Aerospace Vehicles Inc.)

+AVI was created around 1973 when Myke Bergenske bought back the MPC line from General Mills.
+It was famous for having an enormous newspaper style catalog (many of the items in which were not really available), and for making some very nice black powder motors, including a 24mm "E11.8".
+AVI continued production of various MPC kits, with some substitutions to replace expensive injection molded parts.
+AVI ceased operation around 1979, at which time some of its motor making equipment was transferred to FSI, allowing FSI to enter the 18mm motor market to supplement its by then nonstandard 21mm and 27mm motor lines.

+I do not believe that AVI actually produced enough unique parts to make an OpenRocket file necessary.

+An interesting side note is that the AVI and FSI motor making equipment surfaced *again* circa 2015 - in very poor condition (I saw photos at NARAM-58) - when Dave Bucher and David Lucas located and bought up residsual assets of FSI in an effort to restart production of some FSI products.

 #### Madcow Rocketry